-The pastors, at their discretion, 6.4 may put in place specific written policies not otherwise provided for in this document.
+The pastors, at their discretion, may put in place specific written policies not otherwise provided for in this document.
 Once in place, these policies must be followed until they are replaced with a revised written policy.
 All such policies are to be made available in written form to the deacons at the next meeting of the pastors and deacons and to the membership at the next regularly scheduled members' meeting after they are enacted, modified, or reversed.
 The pastors are required to have detailed policies for personal accountability and to make provision for a regular job review for all staff members, including those who hold office in the church.
-All policies that in any way affect the compensation package or fringe benefits of staff members are to be approved by vote of the pastors and deacons who receive no financial compensation from the church.
+All policies that in any way affect the compensation package or fringe benefits of staff members are to be approved by vote of the pastors and deacons who do not receive a regular salary (including parttime) for being on staff at the church.